dce/davidmade/posts/diy-pocket-square.md

   [nsc]: http://needsupply.com/
   [hsp]: http://needsupply.com/mens/brands/the-hill-side/selvedge-pocket-square-1.html

-Instead, I stopped by a local fabric store and bought a few kinds of linen cloth, which I took to a taylor and asked to have cut up into 13" squares with the edges sewn up.
+Instead, I stopped by a local fabric store and bought a few kinds of linen cloth, which I took to a tailor and asked to have cut up into 13" squares with the edges sewn up.
 I picked them up today, and I'm really pleased with the results.